thackerhelik/website/README.md

 The purpose of this file is to provide examples on how to use Git and GitHub together.

 Edited by Helik Thacker.

+## Getting Started

+To get started with this project, just `clone` this repository.